adobe-flash/crossbridge/README.md

+# Project Status

+Sadly this project is no longer being actively maintained by Adobe, if you want to contribute to improving crossbridge you might want to help out on a more active fork like the one here: https://github.com/vpmedia/crossbridge/

 # [Crossbridge](http://www.crossbridge.io)

 Crossbridge is the open-source version of Adobe FlasCC (formerly the Alchemy project).
 It provides a complete C/C++ development environment for targetting the Adobe Flash Runtime.